-All entry and exit from the Secure Room is logged with the respective times, date, and reason for access.
-The process for exiting the Secure Room requires that personnel check that all physical protection is in place, that all sensitive materials are securely stored, and that the alarms are properly armed.
+All entry and exit from the Secure Room is logged with the respective date, time, and reason for access.
+The process for exiting the Secure Room requires that one of the Trusted Role employees will check that all physical protection is in place, that all sensitive materials are securely stored, and that the alarms are properly armed.